-agazine of December 1914 reported that; eve is to be congratulated on many artistic successes e past year.
-She has obtained a silver medal at the Competition, for a stained-wood box, and was awarded a e for some illustrations, and a commendation for a still-.
-Besides that she received a silver medal for figure for at the Regent Street Polytechnic."
+The Iris magazine of December 1914 reported that; "Mary Reeve is to be congratulated on many artistic successes during the past year.
+She has obtained a silver medal at the National Competition, for a stained-wood box, and was awarded a book prize for some illustrations, and a commendation for a still-life group.
+Besides that she received a silver medal for figure composition at the Regent Street Polytechnic."

-he was commissioned to illustrate a gardening book, to a career in book illustrations and advertising. t known for her illustrated book covers, for girl's pries and annuals.
-Many of her illustrations are of girls in ool uniforms.
+In 1915 she was commissioned to illustrate a gardening book, which led to a career in book illustrations and advertising.
+She is best known for her illustrated book covers, for girl's school stories and annuals.
+Many of her illustrations are of girls in green school uniforms.

-5 she lived in a house in Loughton designed by the same architect mstow Town Hall.
+From 1936 she lived in a house in Loughton that was designed by the same architect as Walthamstow Town Hall.

+b.1914-d.2007

-Eunice Holden (Black) b.1914-d.2007 Actress and Drama Teacher
+Actress and Drama

+Teacher